PEZ/rich4clojure/README.md

 ## Work in progress

 This is the first version from a quite automated translation of the orginal problems.
 There'll be dragons.
-Please consider filing issues, starting [discussions](https://github.com/PEZ/rich4clojure/discussions), or chat me up on the Clojurian's Slack.
+Please consider filing issues, starting [discussions](https://github.com/PEZ/rich4clojure/discussions), or chat me up on the [Clojurian's Slack](http://clojurians.net/) (I'm **@pez**, there).

 PR:s are also welcome.
 If it is the content of a particular problem you want to suggest changes for, edit the `problems.edn` file.